 Dip pens are still in wide usage today and are the weapon of choice for many illustrators, artists, graphic novelists especially manga authors.

 Width: 11mm at middle of hand grip.

 Ink Filler: Dip nib into ink to load with ink.

 Warranty: 2 years.
 If you have any problems with this pen return it to JustWrite for repair, replacement or refund.

-NEW - Dip Pen Oblique - Black Plastic with Brass Nib Holder
+Dip Pen Oblique - Black Plastic with Brass Nib Holder

 - Product Code: DPOBP0332